It’s important to select the correct bot settings to earn more profits and to minimize the risks while trading with RevenueBot.

 For easier identification, the bot with an active simulation mode will be given a different color (light pink) in the bots menu table.

 Starting a bot in simulation mode is the same as starting a usual bot.
 You should click the Start icon in the Actions column.

 You cannot stop the bot in simulation mode manually.
 It will stop automatically as soon as the simulation is finished.

 Statistics of a bot in simulation mode.

-Statistics of simulated bot is available in Trade Statistics (1).
-Click on the bot you need to see the statistics of its cycles.
+Statistics of the simulated bot are available in Trade Statistics (1).
+Click on the bot that you would like to review the cycle statistics for.

 ⚠ Note: Make sure you've entered a correct time period for the bot operation statistics data (the last 60 days) (2)

-It should be mentioned that the processing of last 60 days simulation takes some time (5-10 minutes).
-The process can take up to 1 hour if you enabled the autoswitching of trading pair (according to the volatility analyzer results).
+It should be mentioned that the processing of the simulation for the last 60 days takes some time (5-10 minutes).
+The process can take up to 1 hour if you enabled the auto switching of trading pair function (according to the volatility analyzer results).

-It’s not necessary to wait untill the whole simulation process is compleated to see its result.
+It’s not necessary to wait until the whole simulation process is completed to see its result.

-The first bot operation cycles should appear shortly, and will be added as far as the processing goes.
+The first bot operation cycles should appear shortly and will continue to be added as the processing continues.